The million dollar question!

-When Botulinum Toxin is injected, the protein attaches itself to the nerve ending of the targeted muscles (eg your frown or crows feet).
+When Botox is injected, the protein attaches itself to the nerve ending of the targeted muscles (eg your frown or crows feet).
 This means that these nerves no longer stimulate the target muscles to contract.
 Gradually these blocked nerve endings are replaced by new ones, which in turn stimulate the muscles to contract.
 We perceive this nerve regeneration as the anti-wrinkle injections “wearing off”.
 So what can we do to slow down this process?
 Here are my top 5 tips:

 1) Protect your skin from the sun & avoid sunbeds

 UV rays shatter the collagen bonds in our skin and destroy elastin.
 These rays cause inflammation at a cellular level to cause permanent skin damage.
 Botox is ineffective against these “static wrinkles” so always wear a high strength, broad spectrum mineral sunscreen, such as Alumier Sheer Hydration SPF 40 to protect your skin against harmful UV damage.
 This should be worn all year round during daylight hours, even indoors, as UV rays are always present summer and winter.

 2) Reduce stress and stop smoking